HectorRicardo/simple-music-app/README.md

   - If you requested Android to send the service the "Start" command:
       - The service is put in the STARTED state.
       - The service's `onStartCommand()` method is executed.
+      - The `onStartCommand()` method should begin executing the work that it's meant to be run in the background.
+      - However, even if a service is meant to run in the background, by default it runs in your app's main UI thread.
+If you need to do time-consuming or heavy-load work, you should delegate that to a new thread.
       - A service can be sent the "Start" command many times, even if it's already in the STARTED state.
       - Every time it receives the "Start" command (regardless of whether it is STARTED or not), the service's `onStartCommand()` is executed.
+      - For this reason, you should check for the STARTED state in the `onStartCommand()` method to avoid restarting work that is already currently running.
       - Once a service is started, you can stop the service.
 This removes the service from the STARTED state and puts it in the STOPPED state.
+      - Does stopping a service destroy it?
+Not necessarily.
+In a few bullet points further below, the conditions to destroy a service are explained.
   - If you requested Android to bind a context to a service
       - The service is marked as BOUND, and the context is bound to the service.
       - One or several contexts can be bound to the service.